felnne/mega-zap/README.md

 - output records will give validation warnings for pending local code list values ('paperMapProduct', 'paperMap')
 - doubt overall bbox is being calculated correctly
 - no tests

-## Notes

-- Shouldn't include paper info in sides A/B?
-  - i.e. do we tie A/B to a specific paper map and inherit info/context from it, or not?
-  - currently inconsistent but leaning towards tieing

 ## Development